edgeimpulse/expert-projects/fall-detection-with-transformers-arduino-giga-r1.md

 ## Model Creation and Training

-The key building block of a Transformer model is the Keras[ MultiHeadAttention](https://keras.io/api/layers/attention_layers/multi_head_attention/) layer.
+The key building block of a Transformer model is the Keras [MultiHeadAttention](https://keras.io/api/layers/attention_layers/multi_head_attention/) layer.
 As part of a recent release the Edge Impulse SDK now supports this layer.
 The Transformer based models are usually large models.
 The Arduino Giga R1 WiFi has 1 MB RAM divided into 2 cores (M7/M4).
 The main core (M7) has 512 KB RAM.
 To fit the model into the available memory with other overheads we needed to slim down the architecture by defining 1 transformer block with 2 attention heads (size = 64).
 Also, reducing the dimension (units) of the penultimate Dense layer helps in keeping the model size within the limits.
-The aforementioned hyperparameters have been chosen after many training trials and keeping the optimal model size without losing much accuracy.
+The aforementioned hyperparameters have been chosen after many training trials and keeping the optimal model size, without losing much accuracy.

 The 4000ms of 3-axis accelerometer raw time-series data are fed into the Input layer.
 We have added a Normalize layer with pre-calculated mean and variance for each channel from the training datasets.
 The Transformer model is capable to learn features from the raw time series data while training.